AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/hubspot-crm-modules.md

 ## Create a new application

-1. Log in to your HubSpot developer account.
+1. Log in to your [!DNL HubSpot] developer account.
-1. Select the Create an App option.
+1. Select the [!UICONTROL Create an] App option.
 1. Enter the App Name and Save the dialog.
 1. Select the scopes you will need for your webhook.

    For example, add contacts scopes for triggering the module when a new contact is created or deleted.

-   The contacts scope is all you need to receive contacts, deals, and company event webhooks.
+   The [!UICONTROL contacts scope] is all you need to receive contacts, deals, and company event webhooks.

    >[!IMPORTANT]
    >
-   >Do not fill in the Redirect URL field.
+   >Do not fill in the [!UICONTROL Redirect URL] field.